 Forex Technical Analysis

-Get our trading strategies series with our monthly and weekly forecasts of the currency pairs worth watching using support and resistance for this week of July 4, 2016 here.
+Get our trading strategies series with our monthly and weekly forecasts of the currency pairs worth watching using support and resistance for the week of November 7, 2016.